adw1n/dns-spoofer/README.md

 The additional benefit of blocking gateway's reponses to the spoofed requests is that it is going to be harder to notice the spoofing going around form the victim's point of view.
 ##### Solution
 **!!!WARNING!!!
-Badly writen kernel module can screw up your system.
+Badly written kernel module can screw up your system.
 I recommend using for this a VM.
 Your mileage may vary.
 !!!WARNING!!!**

 ```bash